Francesco99975/credivault/README.md

 # Credivault

-## An application to securely store and retreive tour passwords.
+## An application to securely store and retreive your passwords.

 ---